leportella/studies/DataScience/Exploratory_Analysis.md

 that bear on scientific work.
-In the case of outliers, the probabilistic question to be asked is: "If the underlying process has a distribution of X and I exclude data from it, is the result biased in the long run?" while in the exploratory analysis the question should be "Given that I do not know the underlying distribution of X, what do I know about the processes that may help me decide if extreme values are from the same process as the rest of the data?".
+In the case of outliers, the probabilistic question to be asked is: "If the underlying process has a distribution of X and I exclude data from it, is the result biased in the long run?" while in the exploratory analysis the question should be "Given that I do not know the underlying distribution of X, what do I know about the processes that may help me decide if extreme values are from the same process as the rest of the data?"
+(Behrens, 1997).

+EDA is an approach to data analysis that postpones the usual assumptions about what kind of model the data follow with the more direct approach of allowing the data itself to reveal its underlying structure and model.
+EDA is not a mere collection of techniques; EDA is a philosophy as to how we dissect a data set; what we look for; how we look; and how we interpret.
+It is true that EDA heavily uses the collection of techniques that we call "statistical graphics", but it is not identical to statistical graphics per se (Nist, 2017).

 ## Summarization